Paper Pregnancy Here are 5 Things Nobody Told You About International Ethiopian Adoption. I thought…

+Adoption Life Foster Care Adoption.
 What a morning.
 What.
 A. Morning.
-I have heard through the grapevine that my son, Catfish (8), has been asking questions about the “brown haired lady”.
-By grapevine, I mean one of my other children 🙂 I have thought on it and prayed about and thought today was the day (because tomorrow is therapy) to answer a few questions.
+I have heard through the grapevine that my son, Catfish (8), has been asking questions about the “brown-haired lady.”
+By grapevine, I mean one of my other children.
+Collectively, we decided that today was the day (because tomorrow is therapy) to answer a few questions.
 I called him upstairs and sat him down.
-I asked if he had any questions and tears immediately started.
+When I asked if he had any questions and tears immediately started.
 He was so sad that he couldn’t remember what she looked like, so I showed him a picture.

-We also talked about the salvation of his biological parents and that it is okay for us to pray for them to know God and be saved because that is what God wants from all of His children.
+We also talked about the salvation of his biological parents.
+That it is okay for us to pray for them to know God.
 This world is a sad, painful place…but if we allow God to work through us and learn to forgive…those acts alone can be the single rose amongst thorns.
-Beauty rising from ashes.
+Beauty is rising from ashes.

 Whether you adopt domestically, privately, through foster care, internationally…be prepared to share your child’s story.
 Don’t be afraid of it, but open and encouraged.